4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Introduction

 \section{Introduction}

 Generally, there are more representations of supersymmetry (SUSY) in lower dimensions than there are in higher dimensions.
 Given a particular higher dimensional SUSY representation, one can always reduce the representation to lower dimension simply by considering the fields of the multiplet to depend only on the subset of coordinates required.
-For instance, in efforts known as ``supersymmetric genomics''~\cite{G-1,Gates:2011aa,Chappell:2012qf}, a 4D SUSY multiplet is reduced to 1D by considered the fields in the multiplet to depend only on time~$\tau$.
-This is known as reducing to the 0-brane and the transformation laws for the 4D, $\mathcal{N}=1$ chiral multiplet, for instance, when reduced to the 0-brane can be entirely encoded in a graph known as an adinkra~\cite{Faux:2004wb,Doran:2005zt,Doran:2006it,Doran:2008kg,Doran:2008rp,Douglas:2010am,Doran:2011gb,Zhang:2011np} as shown in Fig.~\ref{f:CMAdinkra}.
-The precise meaning of the lines in the diagram will be described in section~\ref{s:AdinkraReview}.
+For instance, in efforts known as ``supersymmetric genomics''~\cite{G-1,Gates:2011aa,Chappell:2012qf}, a 4D SUSY multiplet is reduced to 1D by considering the fields in the multiplet to depend only on time~$\tau$.
+This is known as reducing to the 0-brane and the transformation laws for the 4D, $\mathcal{N}=1$ chiral multiplet, for instance, when reduced to the 0-brane can be entirely encoded in a graph known as an adinkra~\cite{Faux:2004wb,Doran:2005zt,Doran:2006it,Doran:2008kg,Doran:2008rp,Douglas:2010am,Doran:2011gb,Zhang:2011np}, as shown in Figure~\ref{f:CMAdinkra}.
+The precise meaning of the lines in the adinkra diagram are described in Section~\ref{s:AdinkraReview}.
 Adinkras have been and continue to be used to discover new representations of supersymmetry: the 4D, $\mathcal{N}=2$ off-shell relaxed extended tensor mutliplet~\cite{Doran:2007bx} and a finite representation of the hypermultiplet~\cite{Faux:2016ygh}, for instance.

-Previous supersymmetric genomics works~\cite{G-1,Gates:2011aa,Chappell:2012qf} found adinkra representations for the 4D, $\mathcal{N}=1$ chiral multiplet (CM), vector multiplet (VM), tensor multiplet (TM), complex linear superfield multiplet (CLS), old-minimal supergravity (mSG), non-minimal supergravity (\nmSG), and conformal supergravity (cSG).
-These representations were all found to decompose into a number $n_c$ of fundamental cis-adinkras and a number $n_t$ of trans-adinkras as shown in Fig~\ref{f:ctAdinkra} and tabulated in Table~\ref{t:genomicssummary} where $\chi_0 = n_c - n_t$.
+In previous supersymmetric genomics works~\cite{G-1,Gates:2011aa,Chappell:2012qf}, the authors found adinkra representations for the 4D, $\mathcal{N}=1$ chiral multiplet (CM), vector multiplet (VM), tensor multiplet (TM), complex linear superfield multiplet (CLS), old-minimal supergravity (mSG), non-minimal supergravity (\nmSG), and conformal supergravity (cSG).
+They found these representations to decompose into a number $n_c$ of fundamental cis-adinkras and a number $n_t$ of trans-adinkras, as shown in Figure~\ref{f:ctAdinkra} and tabulated in Table~\ref{t:genomicssummary} where $\chi_0 = n_c - n_t$.